 Chicago Tribune film critic Michael Phillips returns to WFMT to present Music for Oscar Week 2017 following the success of our month-long film score series in 2016 and Veterans Day special.
 Each day throughout Oscar week, Phillips shares music from movie musicals that have received or been nominated for Academy Awards.
 Starting with The Broadway Melody, the first motion picture with sound to win an Academy Award, and ending with the recently released blockbuster hit La La Land, the series explores some of the greatest movie musicals of all time.

 Tune in to WFMT to hear segments at 9:00 am and 6:00 pm each day during Oscar week 2017.
 After this year’s Oscar ceremony, tune in to hear an hour-long special with Phillips at 10:00 pm on Monday, February 27, 2017.
-You can also find each episode below after it airs.

 Let us know your favorite movie musical in the comments section.